git-creative-agency/GIT-Agency-SOP/readme.md

 	1. Project no.
 	2. Client name
 	3. Project name
-	4. Stage
+	4. Stage/Phase
 	5. Date (YYYYMMDD format)
 	6. Time (HH:MM (24-hr)) if needeed
-	6. Modification, if any
+	7. Modification, if any

 3. Use the date convention YYYYMMDD, where dates get a leading zero